akramarenkov/cqos/v2/join/unite/README.md

-# Join discipline
+# Unite discipline

 ## Purpose

-Accumulates elements from the input channel into a slice and writes it to the output channel when the maximum size or timeout is reached
+Accumulates slices elements from the input channel into a one slice and writes it to the output channel when the maximum size or timeout is reached

 Works in two modes:

 1. Making a copy of the slice before writing it to the output channel

 2. Writes to the output channel of the accumulated slice without copying, in this case it is necessary to inform the discipline that the slice is no longer used by call the Release() method

+It works like a join discipline but accepts slices as input and unite their elements into one slice.
+Moreover, the input slices are not divided between the output slices

 ## Usage